ljjTYJR/HF-SLAM/README.md

 # HF-SLAM
-High-Fidelity SLAM Using Gaussian Splatting with Rendering-Guided Densification and Regularized Optimization
+High-Fidelity SLAM Using Gaussian Splatting with Rendering-Guided Densification and Regularized Optimization (IROS2024)

+The code will be released before the IORS presentation.